theali29/Lie-Detector/README.md

 - Hand covering face
 - Lip compression

-Truthsayer can optionally include prompts based on a second video feed to better 'mirror' the original input.
+Lie Detector can optionally include prompts based on a second video feed to better 'mirror' the original input.

 Hit `Q` on the preview window to exit the resulting display frame, or `CTRL+C` at the terminal to close the Python process.

-**Truthsayer is built for Python 3 and will not run on 2.x.**
+**Lie Detector is built for Python 3 and will not run on 2.x.**

 Optional flags: